yasserelmzoudi/Breakout-Game/doc/PLAN.md

 ### Interesting Existing Game Variations

- * Game 1

- Super Breakout is one of the variations I'm most familiar with.
+ * Super Breakout is one of the variations I'm most familiar with.
 I think having a variety of timed power-ups generally makes the game more replayable and interesting, since power-ups can be randomized which makes replaying through the same level more interesting depending on the power-ups that are dropped.
 It also allows for some creativity in the designing the power-ups.

  * Game 2

 #### Block Ideas

- * Block 1

- A block that takes multiple hits to break.
+ * A block that takes multiple hits to break.

  * Block 2